 4. Motivate yourself.
 It's your choice.

 “People who are unable to motivate themselves must be content with mediocrity, no matter how impressive their other talents.”

 I wrote about this just a couple of weeks ago.
 Like Carnegie, I believe you have to rely on yourself to be able to keep taking action patiently and persistently.
 Sure, help and motivation from others is always good.
 But they can not always be there to support you.

 The only person who is always with you is you.
 So you have to choose to place the most importance for motivation on yourself and then add help and inspiration from blogs, books, friends and family when you can or feel the need.

 Like anything, this takes time and you slip and fail along the way.
 But over time your can become better and better at motivating yourself (or skipping the need for motivation to get started and instead just springing yourself into action).

 Without developing this habit then action and results will go up and down and be very inconsistent.
 And without consistency over a longer time period it does not matter so much what other talents or gifts you may have inside of you.

-Check out the recent article How to Motivate Yourself: 4 Timeless Thoughts for more tips on how to motivate yourself.
+Check out the recent article How to Motivate Yourself for more tips on how to motivate yourself.